SpaceKrakens/SKON/Spec/SKON v1 Spec.md

 - #### Boolean
 - #### DateTime

-  DateTimes **should** be able to represent any date or time.
-And not be limited to only Unix-time.
+  DateTimes **should** be able to represent any date or time and not be limited to only Unix-time.

   DateTimes that only specify time of day **should** assume "today" as the date.